Skip to main content

 • Evolving methods for forecasting the North American Monsoon have been explored with promising outcomes.
 Using the frequency of surges in atmospheric moisture in the U.S. Southwest as a proxy for rainfall has provided skillful rainfall predictions starting in April, which is helpful for regional water managers’ decision making surrounding mitigation of both droughts and floods (see Prein et al. 2022 and references therein).

-Key Takeaway: According to NOAA’s Climate Prediction Center, there is a 33-60% chance of below-average precipitation across the Intermountain West, southern California, and eastern Nevada from July–September.
+Key Takeaway: According to NOAA’s Climate Prediction Center, there is a 33-40% chance of below-average precipitation across much of the Intermountain West from August to October, and a 40-50% chance of below-average precipitation in parts of Utah, Colorado, and Wyoming over the same period.

-For July 1 to September 30, 2024, odds favor below-normal precipitation across much of the Southwest.
-The highest probabilities of below-normal precipitation (50%-60%) are in eastern Arizona into western New Mexico, southwestern Colorado, and southeastern Utah.
+For August 1 to October 31, 2024, odds favor below-normal precipitation across much of the Southwest.
+The highest probabilities of below-normal precipitation (40-50%) are iin “Utah, Western Colorado, and Southern Wyoming.

-This map shows the probability (percent chance) of above-normal (green hues), near-normal (gray hues), or below-normal (brown hues) precipitation from July–September 2024.
-Valid June 20, 2024.
+This map shows the probability (percent chance) of above-normal (green hues), near-normal (gray hues), or below-normal (brown hues) precipitation from August-October 2024.
+Valid July 18, 2024.
 White areas indicate equal chances of above- or below-normal precipitation.
 Source: NOAA’s Climate Prediction Center.
 Map from Drought.gov.

-Key Takeaway: NOAA’s Climate Prediction Center’s Seasonal Drought Outlook suggests drought persistence with some development is likely, primarily in the Four Corners region of the Intermountain West.
+Key Takeaway: NOAA’s Climate Prediction Center’s Seasonal Drought Outlook suggests drought persistence with some development is likely in Northern California, Nevada, Utah, Colorado, and Arizona.

-Drought is predicted to persist or develop in much of the Southwest from July to September, with the greatest areas of new drought development over Arizona, New Mexico, and Wyoming.
+Drought is predicted to persist or develop in much of the Southwest from July to September, with the greatest areas of new drought development over Arizona, Utah, Northern California, and Colorado.

-U.S. Seasonal Drought Outlook map, showing whether drought is predicted to develop (yellow), remain (brown), improve (gray/beige), or be removed (green) from July 1–September 30, 2024.
+U.S. Seasonal Drought Outlook map, showing whether drought is predicted to develop (yellow), remain (brown), improve (gray/beige), or be removed (green) from July 18–October 31, 2024.
 Source: NOAA’s Climate Prediction Center.
 Map from Drought.gov.

 What Does the El Niño–Southern Oscillation (ENSO) Mean for the North American Monsoon?